anyaevostinar/anyaevostinar.github.io/classes/111-f24/quizzes-overview.md

 17. Explaining binary search
     * Proficiency: Demonstrate the process of binary search with an off-by-one-error
     * Mastery: Demonstrate the process of binary search without error
-18. Identifying the worst case efficiency of the core sort and search algorithms
+18. Identifying worst case efficiency
     * Proficiency: Identify the worst case efficiency of sequential search
     * Mastery: Identify the worst case efficiency of insertion or selection sort